marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ### NeoVim

-For Neo Vim we are going to use a little tric (looks like we're full of trick here !!!)
+For Neo Vim we are going to use a little trick (looks like we're full of trick here !!!)
 Lest instruct _NeoVim_ to use _Vim's_ file.

-For that you have to create a file in `.config/nvim/init.vim` with the followin content:
+Create the `~/.config/nvim/` directory and in the file `~/.config/nvim/init.vim` add the following content:

 ```vim
 set runtimepath^=~/.vim runtimepath+=~/.vim/after